 There is some overlap between tea types with regard to oxidation.

-For example, a dark oxidation Oolong such as Wuyi Cliff Tea may be considered to be an Oolong in China and a Red Tea ('Black Tea') in the West, while a lighter oxidation Red Tea from Darjeeling or Nepal's first flush (spring harvest) may be thought of as akin to an Oolong.
-However, Oolong tea entails several steps that are not utilized in Red Tea production, differentiating it from Red Tea despite the occasional similarity in oxidation levels.
-Therefore, while oxidation is a key difference between Red Tea and other tea types, it is not the sole difference.
+For example, a heavily-oxidized oolong such as a traditional Wuyi Cliff Tea may be considered to be an oolong in China and a red tea ("black tea") in the West, while a lighter oxidation red tea from Darjeeling or Nepal's first flush (spring harvest) may be thought of as akin to an oolong.
+However, oolong tea entails several steps that are not utilized in red tea production, like shaking to bruise the edges of the leaves, for example, differentiating it from red tea despite the occasional similarity in oxidation levels.
+Therefore, while oxidation is a key difference between red tea and other tea types, it is not the sole difference.